-Blessed with the snow capped mountains piercing through the sparkling blue sky, verdant green patios, glistening blue glacier rivers, the beauty of Hunza is truly captivating and utterly inspiring.
+Blessed with the snow-capped mountains piercing through the sparkling blue sky, verdant green patios, glistening blue glacier rivers, the beauty of Hunza is truly captivating and utterly inspiring.

 In yesteryears, because of its treacherous mountain paths, it was really difficult to reach Hunza.
 Not only humans but even animals use to fail in making their way into the valley because of the rocky deathtraps; only the residents of Hunza new the art of making through the tough and rough surfaces of the region.
 The residents of Hunza, also known as Hunzakuts, are super-fit and healthy because they practice healthy lifestyle habits.
-Presently, many of the roads get frequently blocked by boulders which have rolled down the steep slopes above, to enable conveyance to enter and bring in modern/ updated goods which has started altering the healthy lifestyle of Hunza.
+Presently, many of the roads get frequently blocked by boulders which have rolled down the steep slopes above, to enable conveyance to enter and bring in modern/updated goods which has started altering the healthy lifestyle of Hunza.

-Acknowledging the healthy lifestyle practices on Hunza, exaggerated reports were published during 1960s and 1970s.
-The reports claimed that the Hunzakuts live upto 150 or 160 years of age, but these overvalued reports were disregarded and as a result of which the media lost interest in the beautiful valley of Hunza.
+Acknowledging the healthy lifestyle practices on Hunza, exaggerated reports were published during the 1960s and 1970s.
+The reports claimed that the Hunzakuts live up to 150 or 160 years of age, but these overvalued reports were disregarded and as a result of which the media lost interest in the beautiful valley of Hunza.
 On the flip side, no one can deny the fact that it is certainly a Life Longevity Hot Spot where people follow healthy lifestyle habits and the Hunzakuts are practically strangers to chronic diseases.
 The people remain active and vibrant until very old age.

 One of the most healthy lifestyle habits of Hunzakuts is that they live a very peaceful life.
-The region is blessed with zero crime rate, and mental illness.
-There is no police or hospitals in the area, barring one medical center which usually remains empty.
+The region is blessed with zero crime rate and mental illness.
+There are no police or hospitals in the area, barring one medical center which usually remains empty.
 As per the physicians from the Western who have visited Hunza, issues related to digestion do not exist and chances of having cancer in Hunza are almost zero.

 American cardiologists Dr. Paul Dudley White and Dr. Edward G Toomey visited Hunza in 1964.
-They conducted a research on heart diseases in Hunzakut men and found out that out of 25 men they studied who aged somewhere between 90 and 110 years old, none of them exhibited a single sign of coronary heart disease, high cholesterol or high blood pressure.
+They conducted research on heart diseases in Hunzakut men and found out that out of 25 men they studied who aged somewhere between 90 and 110 years old, none of them exhibited a single sign of coronary heart disease, high cholesterol or high blood pressure.
 On average the Hunzakuts live until their 80s if not until their 90s or 100s that too without needing to visit any doctor.

 As a part of their healthy lifestyle regime, the Hunzakuts eat many vegetables which are grown by them.
 They have it either raw or cooked in just a little water for a short time; this practice does not kill the nutritional value of the vegetables.
-The regular components of the daily diet includes: tomatoes, onions, garlic, spinach, turnips, carrots, pumpkins, cabbage, and cauliflower.
+The regular components of the daily diet include tomatoes, onions, garlic, spinach, turnips, carrots, pumpkins, cabbage, and cauliflower.

-They prefer high intake of natural whole foods, untreated and unharmed by additives to uphold a healthy lifestyle.
+They prefer a high intake of natural whole foods, untreated and unharmed by additives to uphold a healthy lifestyle.

 The Hunzakuts obtain useful fats from apricot kernels, flax, and walnuts as well as other plant foods and use them for eating purposes to have a healthy lifestyle.

-For promoting healthy lifestyle in the region, they grow apricot trees everywhere, so that apricots, apricot kernels grow in larger quantities.
+For promoting a healthy lifestyle in the region, they grow apricot trees everywhere, so that apricots, apricot kernels grow in larger quantities.
 Apricot kernel oil is an important feature of their diet.
 They eat fresh apricots, dried apricots, use it in soups, use its pulp and mix it with glacier water, and they also combine it with snow to make ice cream.

 One of the healthy lifestyle practices of the people of Hunza is that they eat plenty of fruit, especially during the summer season.
 Most of the people have mulberry, cherry, apple, peach and pear trees right outside their houses.
 They pick fresh fruits and eat them up right from the trees.